soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

     **Access point:** <https://soilwise-he.containers.wur.nl/cat/>

-The metadata catalogue is a central piece of the architecture, collecting and giving access to individual metadata records.
-In the geo-spatial domain, effective metadata catalogues are developed around the standards issued by the OGC, the [Catalogue Service for the Web](https://www.ogc.org/standard/cat/){target=_blank}
+The metadata catalogue is a central piece of the architecture, giving access to individual metadata records.
+In the catalogue domain, various effective metadata catalogues are developed around the standards issued by the OGC, the [Catalogue Service for the Web](https://www.ogc.org/standard/cat/){target=_blank}
-(CSW) and the [OGC API Records](https://ogcapi.ogc.org/records/){target=_blank}.

-Besides this essential compliance with international standards, metadata catalogues usually provide other important management functionalities: (i) metadata record editing, (ii) access control, (iii) records search, (iv) resource preview, (v) records harvesting, etc. More sophisticated metadata catalogues approach the functionalities of a Content Management System (CMS).
+(CSW) and the [OGC API Records](https://ogcapi.ogc.org/records/){target=_blank}, Open Archives Initiative (OAI-PMH), W3C (DCAT), FAIR science (Datacite) and Search Engine community (schema.org).
+For our first iteration we've selected the pycsw software, which supports most of these standards.

 ## Functionality

-The SoilWise prototype uses a tailored frontend, focusing on:
+The SoilWise prototype adopts a frontend, focusing on:

 - Minimalistic User Interface, to prevent a technical feel
 - Paginated search results, sorted alphabetically, by date, see more information in Chapter [Query Catalogue](#query-catalogue)
 - Option to filter by facets, see more information in Chapter [Query Catalogue](#query-catalogue)
-- Preview of the dataset (if a OGC:Service is available), else display of its spatial extent, see more information in Chapter [Display record's detail](#display-records-detail)
+- Preview of the dataset (if a thumbnail or OGC:Service is available), else display of its spatial extent, see more information in Chapter [Display record's detail](#display-records-detail)
-- Option to provide feedback to publisher/author, , see more information in Chapter [User Engagement](#user-engagement)
+- Option to provide feedback to publisher/author, see more information in Chapter [User Engagement](#user-engagement)
 - Readable link in the browser bar, to facilitate link sharing

 ### Query Catalogue